-The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mosbcimmiddeaststud.
+The Examination Regulations relating to this course are available at 2019-20, Master of Science by Coursework in Modern Middle Eastern Studies (ox.ac.uk).
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.

-29. MASTER OF STUDIES IN ORIENTAL STUDIES
+MASTER OF STUDIES IN SYRIAC STUDIES